Election Battles and the Spectre of Democracy in Germany, 1860-1918

 Although the bourgeois face of German authoritarianism was nowhere more evident than in the Kingdom of Saxony, Red Saxony illustrates how other Germans, too, grew to fear the spectre of democracy.
 Certainly twists and turns lay ahead, yet that fear made it easier for Hitler and the Nazis to win elections in the 1920s and to entomb German democracy in 1933.

 Jacket illustration: “Election Outcome.”
-Caption: [King:] “There’s the red monster again, crawling out of the voting urn; things will only improve when I name the parliamentary deputies myself.”
-By one reading of this cartoon, not only the king’s authority was threatened; so was his manhood.
+Caption: [Kaiser Wilhelm II:] “There’s the red monster again, crawling out of the voting urn; things will only improve when I name the parliamentary deputies myself.”
+By one reading of this cartoon, not only the Kaiser’s authority was threatened; so was his manhood.
 Source: Thomas Theodor Heine, “Wahlergebnis,” Simplicissimus 8 (1903-4), Nr.
 53, Extra-Nummer, Reichstagswahl, 1.
 Source: Simplicissimus Online: Herzogin Anna Amalia Bibliothek Weimar.

 Copyright © 2017, 2020 James Retallack.
 All rights reserved.
 Department of History, 100 St. George St., Toronto, Ontario, Canada M5S 3G3